 What Is Avoidance Behavior?

-Avoidance behaviors are any actions people use to escape or distract themselves from difficult thoughts, feelings, and situations.
+Avoidance behaviors are any actions people use to escape or distract themselves from distressing thoughts, feelings, and situations.
 These can look like avoiding new job opportunities, career advancements, relationships, social situations, recreational activities, and family get-togethers.
 People use avoidance as a coping mechanism for pain, trauma, and other mental health issues.

 It can be understandable to avoid dangerous situations or avoid peer pressure, but avoidance is more than just not wanting to feel uncomfortable.
 Avoiding something can make you feel in control.
 However, depending on what you are avoiding, avoidance doesn’t always signify true control.
 Long-term, these behaviors can exacerbate other issues going on in your life.